mojaloop/mini-loop/README.md

 ```

 ### Google Cloud Services
-Assuming vagrant is installed and running and the google cloud prerequisites as detailed above established.
+1. Assuming vagrant is installed and running and the google cloud prerequisites as detailed above established.

 ```bash
 git clone https://github.com/tdaly61/mini-loop.git
 cd mini-loop/gcs-deploy
 ```

-Copy the `.env.example` file to `.env`, and edit it for the following parameters:
+2. Copy the `.env.example` file to `.env`, and edit it for the following parameters:

 ```bash
 cp .env.example .env
 ```

-edit the `.env` file and enter correct values for
+3. Edit the `.env` file and enter correct values for
   - `GCP_PROJECT_ID` - the id of your project in Google Cloud
   - `GCP_JSON_KEY_PATH` - The full path to your service account key `.json` file
   - `CGP_SSH_USERNAME` - a username you